 who could run like the wind with such grace and beauty it was a joy to see.

-He was 8ish and 2 years ago he went to live with Roxy another black Lurcher cross
+About 2 years ago he went to live with Roxy another black Lurcher cross

 who was his friend.
 They, and his new family, were so happy together and he was so loved and cherished,

 that we know that letting him go was the right thing to do.